6 Atlanta officers charged after students pulled from car

 As the glass shatters, an officer uses a stun gun on Young and officers pull him from the car as officers shout, “Get your hand out of your pockets,” and, “He got a gun.
 He got a gun.
 He got a gun.”
 Once he’s out of the car and on the ground, officers zip tie Young’s hands behind his back and lead him away.

+Young’s arm was fractured and he suffered a gash requiring 24 stitches when he was pulled from the car, Howard said.
+Young told Howard’s investigators that an officer who escorted him from the scene after his arrest punched him in the back more than 10 times as they walked.

-“I’m so happy that they’re being held accountable for their actions,” Pilgrim said at a news conference.
+“I’m so happy that they’re being held accountable for their actions,” Pilgrim said at the news conference.

+Both Young and Pilgrim are rising seniors at historically black colleges near downtown Atlanta.
+Young, from Chicago, is studying business management at Morehouse College.
+Pilgrim, who’s from San Antonio, Texas, is studying psychology at Spelman College.

+The two officers whose firings were announced Sunday — Investigator Ivory Streeter and Investigator Mark Gardner — were charged along with four other officers.